Photonsters/Slicer/README.md

 The PhotonSlicer Converts STL (binary) files to Images or PhotonFile.
 It is programmed in Python 3 and uses OpenCV and numpy.

 ---

+# Status

+Not yet ready:
+- PhotonSlicer was optimized for speed using Cython.
+The install packages need to be rebuild and are not yet available.
+- Real life test with the produced photon files have to be done.

+---

 ## Installation